fernando-jimenez-dev/OpenVersion/README.md

 - **.NET SDK:** 8.0+
 - **dotnet-ef:** 9.0.x global tool (`dotnet tool update -g dotnet-ef`)
 - **PowerShell:** 5.1+ or PowerShell 7+
-- Optional: SQLite tooling (e.g., DB Browser for SQLite) to inspect `openversion.db`.
+- PostgreSQL (local Docker or managed, e.g., Neon).
+Optional: psql or a GUI to inspect DB.

 **Architecture (CCA)**
 - **Core/Application:** Use cases, domain models, abstractions, and error types.
 No framework dependencies leak into use case logic.